stormpath/stormpath-documentation/source/errors.rst

 **Message**

-Token is no longer valid because the Account is not in an Account Store assigned to the Application that issued the token.
+Token is no longer valid because the Account is not in an Account Store mapped to the Application that issued the token.

 **User Message**